 UV, Temperature, and Humidity: Task Group 5

-Having surveyed equipment that is being used for UV exposure testing in the industry, experiments were conducted to compare the degradation of samples aged using different light sources.
-Studies include the determination of the activation energy (and corresponding acceleration factor) for EVA discoloration and encapsulant attachment strength, the adhesion of edge seals (used in thin film modules), in addition to a back-sheet round-robin test (examining discoloration and cracking) using different UV-test sources and source spectra.
-A four-cell mini-module test program was completed in Japan in collaboration with Task Group 3, comparing test sequences including separate UV exposure, thermal cycling, and dynamic mechanical load steps.
-Efforts have merged between the TG2, TG3, and TG5 groups in Japan to focus on encapsulant adhesion in modules.
-A separate Task Group 5 effort is on-going in China, with a round-robin experiment examining encapsulation and backsheets.
+A subsequent second study is being used to validate the International Electrotechnical Commission’s (IEC’s) weathering standard, IEC TS 62788-7-2:2017, for contemporary encapsulant and backsheet materials.
+In addition to a back-sheet round-robin test (examining discoloration and cracking) using different UV-test sources and source spectra, a four-cell mini-module test program was completed in Japan in collaboration with Task Group 3, comparing test sequences including separate UV exposure, thermal cycling, and dynamic mechanical load steps.
+Efforts have merged between task groups 2, 3, and 5 in Japan to focus on encapsulant adhesion in modules.
+A separate Task Group 5 effort is ongoing in China, with a round-robin experiment examining encapsulation and backsheets.

 The interlaboratory study examining the attachment strength of encapsulation being organized through the Americas group is summarized in:

 Degradation in PV Encapsulant Strength of Attachment: An Interlaboratory Study Towards a Climate-Specific Test (paper) (presentation)